-Skidel is a town situated in Grodno district of Grodno region in Belarus on Skidlianka river in 30 km to the East from Grodno.
+Skidel is a town located in the Grodno district of the Grodno region in Belarus on the Skidlyanka river, 30 km east off Grodno.

-It is assumed that Skidel was founded in 1508.
-You can find Skidel in documents dated from the 16th century as a grand-ducal court in Grodno district in the Great Principality of Lithuania.
-For a long time the town was a possession of Radzivill princely kin.
-In 1795 the town formed a part of Russian Empire.
-From 1921 till 1939 it was part of Poland.
-Skidel got its status of a town in 1974.
+It is considered to be 1508 as the founding date of Skidel.
+In documents, Skidel has been found since the 16th century as a grand ducal court in the Grodno district of the Grand Duchy of Lithuania.
+For a long time, the town was the possession of the princely family of the Radziwills.
+In 1795, the town became part of the Russian Empire.
+In 1921-1939 the town was part of Poland.
+Skidel acquired city status in 1974.

-As all the small towns, Skidel enjoys silence and tranquility that are rarely broken, and that is mainly by weddings.
-Besides that, Skidel has its own sights, historical and not that much historical.
+Like all small towns, Skidel can be proud of the peace and quiet, which are rarely disturbed and mainly by weddings.
+In addition, Skidel has its own sights, historical and not historical.

-The population of the town is 10 thousand inhabitants.
-Here the Belarusian poet Mikhas Vasiliok (Mikhail Kostevich) was born.
-10 km from Skidel you can find the village of Milkovshchina - the birthplace of the famous Polish writer Elisa Ozheshko.
-Skidel is also the ethnic motherland of the English lord Robert Skidelsky of Tilton, a famous economist, the counsellor of Margaret Thatcher, the Prime Minister of Great Britain.
-One of his Belarusian ancestors, Lev Skidelsky, lived in Skidel two centuries ago.
-During the First World War their family got spread from Shanghai to London.
-Lord Robert decided to establish his line and visited his ethnic motherland not long ago.
+The population of the town is over 10 thousand inhabitants.
+The Belarusian poet Mikhas Vasilek (Mikhail Kostevich) was born here, 10 km from Skidel is the village of Milkovshchina - the birthplace of the famous Polish writer Eliza Ozheshko.
+Skidel is the ethnic homeland of the English Lord Robert Skidelsky of Tilton, a renowned economist and former adviser to British Prime Minister Margaret Thatcher.
+One of his Belarusian ancestors, Lev Skidelski, lived in Skidel 2 centuries ago.
+During World War I, their family was scattered from Shanghai to London.
+Lord Robert decided to compile his ancestry and recently visited his ethnic homeland.

 There are about 15 industrial enterprises in the town.
-Nevertheless, the real fame Skidel got from the Skidel Sugar Factory.
-It was built in 1951 and became the first Belarusian sugar producing enterprise.
+However, the Skidel Sugar Refinery brought real glory to Skidel.
+Built in 1951, the plant became the first Belarusian sugar production facility.

-Today Skidel is a small yet cosy town with well-developed infrastructure and hospitable people.
+Today Skidel is a small but cozy town with a developed infrastructure and hospitable people.